Skip to content

 5. White Tern

-The White tern, also known as the common white tern or Fairy Tern, is a small seabird species found across tropical oceans all over the world.
+The White tern, also known as the common white tern or Fairy Tern, is a small seabird species found across tropical oceans worldwide.

-Known for its elegance and beauty by humans and other animals alike, these birds are truly mesmerizing with their snow-white feathers.
+Known for its elegance and beauty by humans and other animals alike, these birds are mesmerising with snow-white feathers.

 They can be seen soaring in high altitudes or circling around ships at sea looking for food.
-The Hawaiian name ‘manu-o-Kū’ translates to ‘bird of heaven’ which reflects how majestic this bird looks when it flies through the sky.
+The Hawaiian name ‘manu-o-Kū’ translates to ‘bird of heaven’, reflecting how majestic this bird looks when it flies through the sky.

 Also Featured In: Seychelles birdsMost Common Oahu Birds